Skip to navigation Skip to content

 To access the Mobility Allowance (MOB) screens, in the Nxt field, key SVMOB, select ISS in the Sys field and press [Enter].

-Are there any details indicating a need for the customer to provide further evidence (for example, to provide verification documents) prior to restoration of MOB?
+Are there any details indicating a need for the customer to provide further evidence (for example, to provide verification documents) before restoration of MOB?

 2